shreyaspj20/SWELL-KW-/README.md

 # RESEARCH CONTRIBUTION
 The original dataset contains raw ECG signal and a feature dataset which is annotated with the conditions under which the data was collected.
 It also contained heart rate variability (HRV) feature (only RMSSD) that was computed every one minute.
 For more details, refer to the published paper included in this repository.

+# NOTEBOOK
+The notebook analyzes the finalized dataset having 36 features.
+The notebook employs a "Random Forest Classifier" which predicts the stressor label (No stress,Time Pressure,Interruption) using the remaining extracted features.
+The classification report is then returned.